flatironinstitute/finufft/docs/matlab.rst

 ~~~~~~~~~~~~~~~~~~

 Here are the help documentation strings for all MATLAB/octave interfaces.
-They only abbreviate the options and error codes.
-For full documentation of options see :ref:`opts`.
+They only abbreviate the options (for full documentation see :ref:`opts`).
-For a full list of error codes see :ref:`errcodes`.
+Informative warnings and errors are raised in MATLAB style
+(see ``../matlab/errhandler.m``).
+The number codes in :ref:`errcodes` are not returned.

 If you have added the ``matlab`` directory of FINUFFT correctly to your
 MATLAB path via something like ``addpath FINUFFT/matlab``, then